 And the truth is, you don’t have to be in the mood to have sex.
 It’s completely okay to snuggle up together and just see where it takes you.
 No, your husband should never force you or try to guilt you into it if you are absolutely set against having sex tonight.
 But it’s okay to give your husband a gift even when you don’t feel like it.
 I bet he does that for you all the time in other ways.

 (And, chances are, you WILL feel like it once you get started.
 It’s just the getting started that takes some work).

 **By the way, it’s not just women who aren’t in the mood.
-If you’re raring to go but your husband’s the one who is never in the mood, here are a couple good articles for you:
+If you’re raring to go but your husband’s the one who is never in the mood, here is a good article for you: